sourcegraph/about/blogposts/2021/career-framework.md

 Our number one piece of advice?
 Hurry up and do it.
 On the way, get lots and lots of feedback.

 You might, however, be concerned about timing.
-Too late and bias, among other flaws, has time to fester; too early and you might not get the feedback you need.
-If you're getting friction from people then it's probably not the right time.
+Too late, and bias, among other flaws, has time to fester; too early, and you might not get the feedback you need.
+If you’re getting friction from people then it’s probably not the right time.
 A framework is supposed to aid engineering managers and ICs alike.
-If you're getting resistance there, then it's too soon.
+If you’re getting resistance there, then it’s too soon.

 We had considered and rejected the idea of a framework once before, when engineers at Sourcegraph numbered in the 20s and the company as a whole was hardly 40 strong.
 At the time, we biased toward hiring experienced engineers and giving them high-impact work, so we didn’t need a lot of explicit coaching.
 Nick, our VP of engineering, was the single source of truth.
 It was only when we scaled that we realized a framework had become necessary.